cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 - startup and shutdown control of the PostgreSQL instance
 - self-healing
 - labels

-Most of the changes will affect new PostgreSQL clusters only.

 !!!
 Warning
     Please read carefully the list of changes below, and how to modify the